-Nebraska State Treasurer Don Stenberg is reminding seventh and eighth graders that entries for the 2015 “Why I Want to Go to College” writing contest must be submitted on or before March 27.
-The 13th annual contest is sponsored by the Nebraska State Treasurer’s Office and the Omaha Storm Chasers.
+Seventh and eighth graders who love baseball, like to write, and want to go to college are encouraged to enter the 14th annual “Why I Want to Go to College” writing contest sponsored by the Nebraska State Treasurer’s Office and the Omaha Storm Chasers.
+The deadline is March 18.

 The following rules apply to contest entries: